Co-Curricular Certificate Programs

-The Mental Health Skills Certificate & Workshop Series is for students who want to increase their own self-awareness and knowledge concerning mental health issues in young people.
+The Mental Health Skills Certificate & Workshop Series is for students who want to increase their own self-awareness and knowledge concerning mental health challenges among students.

-Students who attend the entire five-part series of hands-on workshops, talks, and events will receive the Mental Health Skills Certificate and recognition on their Co-Curricular Record.
+Students who attend the two-day series interactive workshops will receive the Mental Health Skills Certificate and recognition on their Co-Curricular Record.

 Mental Health Skills Certificate & Workshop Series components

-This interactive session explores what it means to feel good and function well as a student.
-Drawing on a recent study of well-being, you’ll participate in activities that promote resiliency and prevent burnout.
-The focus is on your personal mental wellness; you’ll reflect on how your own identity may influence how you perceive and support your own mental health.
+Take part in an interactive session that explores what it means to feel good and function well as a student.
+Activities draw on recent well-being research to promote resiliency and prevent burnout.
+Your personal mental wellness is the focus; reflect on ways your identity influences how you perceive and support your mental health.

-Attend a presentation on mental health given by a youth volunteer from jack.org.
+Attend a presentation by a youth volunteer from jack.org.
 Jack Talk speakers share their own mental health story in accordance with Safe Storytelling Guidelines.
-They’ll talk about how to recognize mental health struggles in yourself and others, and how to help and connect with the right resources.
+They discuss how to recognize mental health struggles in yourself and others, how to help, and how connect with the right resources.

 Social Innovation Certificate